-This is the email address of the administrator that GSPS uses to perform the password updates.
+The email address of the administrator Password Sync uses to perform the password updates.
 The administrator's address also appears in the audit logs in the Admin console.

-- Configure your authentication method (service account or 3-legged OAuth).
+- Set up your authentication method (service account or 3-legged OAuth).

 If you're using a service account:

 - Click Load Credentials and select your service account JSON file.

 Note: The JSON file has a key that allows access to your Google domain.
 After authentication, remove the file from the system.

 - Click Authorize Now.